ibm-cloud-architecture/ibm-cloud-stencils/README.md

 Container Steps:
 1. Drag and drop the desired containers from the groups onto the canvas.
 2. Select a single name from the provided list in the region and zone or replace with another name.
+3. Optionally delete any container name that is not desired to save vertical space.
-3. Optionally add the provided logo icons to the side border or bottom border or inside the respective containers for IBM Cloud, Virtual Private Cloud, or Network ACL.
+4. Optionally add the provided logo icons on the side border or bottom border or inside or outside the respective containers for IBM Cloud, Virtual Private Cloud, and Network ACL.
 Note that adding the logo icon to the top border of the containers will break the container so it is no longer recognized as a container.

 Icon Steps:
 1. Drag icon from stencil to canvas.
 Note that the master name is not automatically included with the icon on the canvas.